warthmann/QTLseqr/README.md

 **Expected Results**

-This example figure is taken from Mansfeld et al. and serves for comparison to our/your own analysis
+This example figure is taken from Mansfeld et al. and serves for comparison to our/your own analysis.

 ![Example
 figure](https://github.com/warthmann/QTLseqr/blob/master/all_plots.png
-"Norman Figure")
+"Mansfeld Figure")

 **Step-by-step instructions**

-The below is funcitonal R code.
+The below is functional R code.
 Copy/Paste into R-Studio.

 ``` r